Long Road Trip Guides

 This is a perennial favourite of us.
 As soon as you leave Hubli, you are treated to soothing green fields.

-After Karwar, Look out for the fabulous sight of Kali river’s confluence with the Arabian sea.
+After Karwar, Look out for the fabulous sight of Kali River’s confluence with the Arabian Sea.

-This route from Bangalore is ideal for those who are going to places like Cancona, Palolem, Agonda, Varca, Cavalossim, Madgaon, Benaulim in South Goa first.
+This route from Bangalore is ideal for those who are going to places like Cancona, Palolem, Agonda, Varca, Cavalossim, Madgaon, and Benaulim in South Goa first.

 Bangalore to Goa Distance by this route – 673 KMs